 In Figure 5.2 we show the "Edit parameters" window for a typical RecipeExecuter actor, which can be displayed by right-clicking on the actor and selecting Configure Actor.
 In the following we describe in more detail the function of some of the parameters for a RecipeExecuter actor:

-• The "recipe" parameter states the pipeline recipe which will be executed.
+- The "recipe" parameter states the pipeline recipe which will be executed. - The "mode" parameter has a pull-down menu allowing the user to specify the execution mode of the actor.